Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You have a project in Azure DevOps named Project.
 Project is used to build a web app named App1 and deploy App1 to VMSS1.

-You need to ensure that an email alert is generated whenever VMSS1 scales in or out.
+**You need to ensure that an email alert is generated** whenever VMSS1 scales in or out.

-Solution: From Azure DevOps, configure the Notifications settings for Project1.
+Solution: From Azure DevOps, configure **the Notifications settings for Project1**.

 Does this meet the goal?